gracelang/language/spec.md

        // B had better have a foo method from C returning D assert (B == A | C)

-<_apb: Is this `assert` the one in gUnit (which takes a boolean, not a block), or
-an incompatible library, or is this `assert` intended to be a language keyword accessing a built-in facility?_>
-<_kjx: sorry.
-It must be GUNIT of course.
-Fixed _>

 # Modules and Dialects

 Grace programs can be divided into multiple modules.
+A module is typically used to define library functionality.

 ## Modules

 A module is typically defined in a implementation-dependent fashion, typically by creating a file containing Grace code.
 The text of the